anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Tennis is a perfect combination of violent action taking place in an atmosphere of total tranquillity.
+Quote: There is no duty we so underrate as the duty of being happy.
+By being happy we sow anonymous benefits upon the world.

-By: Billie Jean King
+By: Robert Louis Stevenson